Holographic Mograph Animation Tutorial in Cinema 4D

 Step 5: Renders in C4D

 Render your scene from Cinema 4D with at least the beauty pass and a number of object buffers.
 Given the large number of clones with transparency, it was necessary in this case to set the Ray depth to a maximum of 500 in the render settings.
 A small tip is the extra rendering of the clones shadow pass on the table.
 Even though it is hardly visible, it is the small things that contribute to the final credibility.

 Step 6: Post in AfterEffects

 The most important part in AfterEffects was adjusting the "directional blur" of the renders to the jerky Smartphone footage.
-Partly due to this adjustment and a number of extra filters to make the hologram of Serena less attractive, the final render was well balanced.
+Partly due to this adjustment and some extra filters to make the hologram of Serena less attractive, the final render was well balanced.
 A small tip when placing keyframes is to do it first in large steps - say 20 frames - before fine-tuning.
-This will ultimately save you a lot of work.
+It will ultimately save you a lot of work.

 Do you want to know more?
 Then, in the short movie hit the pause button a lot of times :).
 That may give you a better idea about the setup.
 If you want a more detailed explanation per step, you can always contact me via CallTheONE.